 The Arts Project

-The Academic Advancement Company (TAAC) is a tutoring company that specializes in English and Mathematics (including SAT and CAHSEE preparation).
-We provide free tutoring to low-income students in need at the elementary, middle, and high school levels in our area.
-Our goal is to expand our reach to be able to assist in the education of children who may not otherwise receive the help they need.
+We provide tutoring to kindergarten students at Carmichael Elementary once per week.
+Our goal is to assist in the education of children who may not otherwise receive the help they need.

 The Garden Project

 The Garden Project is a program that allows kids to have a better understanding of nature and develop an appreciation for the natural world around them that they might not be able to experience otherwise at their age.
 Some gardens grow vegetables, which helps the kids understand where their food comes from and how to grow and sustain their own garden.
 The overall program includes creating garden boxes and growing all different kinds of plants with the kids at Carmichael Elementary School.
 This hands-on science experience will carry through to their everyday understanding of nature and allow for an active science curriculum to further their education.